This article provides suggestions for troubleshooting problems with Code42 User Directory Sync.

 To help determine why your scripts don't work, back up the scripts and create new test scripts that point to a specific user and that contain the minimum processing desired.
 Then run synchronization in dry-run mode to try out the test scripts.
 If the test scripts run, add in other desired elements until you uncover possible scripting problems.

 Don't attempt to provision users in nested groups by provisioning only the parent group

 If you provision a parent group, users in that group are provisioned, but not the users in nested groups.
 To provision users in nested groups, you must include each nested group in your LDAP script search filtering.

 Submit files to support

-If you need help with Code42 User Directory Sync, contact our Customer Champions for support, or contact your Customer Success Manager (CSM) to engage the Professional Services team.
+If you need help with Code42 User Directory Sync, contact our Technical Support Engineers, or contact your Customer Success Manager (CSM) to engage the Professional Services team.
 Provide copies of the following:

 To view synchronization logs, see the \logs directory in the location where the Code42 User Directory Sync tool is installed.

 The files in in the \logs directory record Code42 User Directory Sync processes, and are separate from the Sync Log, which shows the updates made to your Code42 environment from provisioning.